Paul Seymour (basketball): Coaching career

 After finishing his playing career, Seymour continued a successful coaching career in the NBA, coaching three more teams.
 Altogether he coached four teams in eight seasons.
 In 1961, he was the head coach of the Western Division Team in the All Star Game.

 Seymour was mentioned in the ESPN documentary, Black Magic, which told the story of African-Americans and basketball.
 In a segment about Cleo Hill, it was revealed that during the 1961–62 season, Bob Pettit and Cliff Hagan approached management and complained that Hill was taking too many shots.
 (Allegedly, this was just a cover-up for their desire to not play with an African-American teammate.)
 Management granted their wish, telling Seymour to severely diminish Hill's offensive role.
 Seymour's refusal resulted in his dismissal 14 games into the season on November 17, 1961.
 His replacement on an interim basis was Pettit.
 Seymour had no ill feelings towards team owner Ben Kerner, stating, "He didn't fire me.
 The players did."

 While coaching at Baltimore during the 1965–1966 season, Seymour deliberately ended Johnny Kerr's then-record consecutive-games-played streak of 844 games by benching the team captain for one game.
 According to Kerr, only after the game did Seymour tell Kerr about his intention to end Kerr's streak, saying, "This will take the pressure off you."

+Seymour was the head coach for the Scranton Miners of the Eastern Professional Basketball League (EPBL) during the 1966–67 season.